The Web SDK is a set of methods; it does not intervene with your UI, except in two cases:

 - If you are performing the 3D Challenge

 In this case, the Web SDK opens the 3D-Secure challenge dialog.
-However, there is no flexibility with how to display the challenge dialog, except for some styling, which you can control directly from your code.
+You can control some styling parameters of the challenge dialog box directly from your code.

 Not much.
 The process that the Web SDK performs is not flexible and cannot be customized.
 Implementing by API must result with exactly the same workflow and user experience.
 Since we do not touch the UI, the UI is not influenced by you integrating with the API.

 Since you can use the Web SDK authenticate3d() method and route the transaction to be processed by other acquirers/PSPs.

 Can I work with the Web SDK and process with other acquirers/PSPs?
 Will I need to use their SDK as well?